Jman420/menrva/hosts/android/README.md

   - Magisk Module Zip will be at /hosts/android/artifacts/Menrva-MagiskModule.zip
   - Copy the Magisk Module Zip to your device and install with Magisk

-## 64Bit Libraries
-64Bit Backend Libraries are not supported for Android for two reason.
-First, AudioFlinger seems to be built in 32Bit for most devices and will not load 64Bit Audio Effect Libraries.
-Second, x86_64 has build issues with KFR Lib when building for Android.

-The above being said, 64Bit Libraries should be fully functional if successful builds can be accomplished.

 ## Calculation Precision
 The Menrva Android Implementation uses single precision calculations meaning that all inputs and outputs are in C++ float32 type.
 This decision was made mainly because Android's AudioFlinger Service expects float32 as the largest data type that it will handle.
 The relevant structure in the AOSP Source Code is 'audio_buffer_t' which usually lives in the 'system/audio_effect.h' file.